authgear/authgear-server/docs/specs/app-initiated-sso-to-web.md

 - `client_id`: Required.
 The client_id of the obtained session.
 - `id_token_hint`: Required.
 The id_token obtained by the mobile app.
 - `x_device_browser_session_token`: Required.
 The device browser session token obtained from token exchange response.
+- `scope`: Optional.
+Scope of the session of the browser session cookie.
+If not provided, it will be same as the scope of the session which generates this browser session cookie (i.e. The offline grant of the mobile app).
 - `prompt`: Optional.
 If provided, must be `none`.
 - `response_type`: Required.
 Must be one of the following values:
   - `session`: A long lived token will be set in the cookie, which shares the same lifetime of the refresh_token.
 However, it will not live longer than an IDP session.
   - `token`: A short lived token will be set in the cookie, which shares the same lifetime of an access_token.
 - `response_mode`: Required.
 Must be `cookie`.
 - `redirect_uri`: Required.
 The uri to redirect to on the operation completed.
 It must be whitelisted by the client specified in `client_id`.
 - `state`: Optional.
 If provided, will be provided to the redirect_uri as a `state` query parameter.

 In the response, the authorize endpoint will redirect the user to `redirect_uri`, and set a browser cookie.

 ## Changes In SDKs